kgrid/reference-objects/README.md

 Some knowledge objects also contain services which are web services that can be launched independently of an activator.
 We can find an example of this type of service in bmi-calc-ko/web_service.
 These services can be configured very unquely, so please refer to the specific services for more details.

 ## Other native ways of using KOs
-Other than using the services implemented in a KO, the knowledge and services embedded in a KO could be used in a native way.
+Other than using the services implemented in a KO, the knowledge and services embedded in a KO could be accessed and used in native ways.

-### Programming Interactive Environment/Mode
+### Add and run tests
+Tests are considered a native way of verification of correctness and also documentation and code examples.
+They could be added to each KO, using different programming techniques, to test KO's knowledge and its services.

+#### Python
+For Python KOs, we use [pytest](https://docs.pytest.org/en/7.1.x/contents.html).
+Examples of pytest are added to the KO at [/bmi-calc-ko (id: BMICalculator)](https://github.com/kgrid/reference-objects/tree/main/bmi-calc-ko/API_service_py/implementation_a/tests) to test the knowledge and service.
+To run the tests, if tests are added based on the pytest standards, you can simply follow the following simple steps:
+1. Navigate to the root of KO
+2. Run pytest command
+    ```
+    pytest
+    ```

+You will see the result of the tests.
+To see the detail on what those tests are or to add more tests, you should look at the content of the test_{topic}.py files.

+#### JavaScript
+We implemented JavaScript KOs using Deno so, we use [testing in Deno](https://docs.deno.com/runtime/manual/basics/testing/) to test the knowledge and service.
+Examples of Deno tests are added to the KO at [/bmi-calc-ko (id: BMICalculator)](https://github.com/kgrid/reference-objects/tree/main/bmi-calc-ko/API_service_js/tests) to test the knowledge and service.
+To run the tests, if tests are added based on the Deno testing standards, you can simply follow the following simple steps:
+1. Navigate to the root of KO
+2. Run Deno test command and provide the required [Deno permissions](https://docs.deno.com/runtime/manual/basics/permissions) for your test
+    ```
+    deno test --allow-read --allow-write
+    ```

+You will see the result of the tests.
+To see the detail on what those tests are or to add more tests, you should look at the content of the {topic}_test.ts files.

+### Import and use knowledge or service functions in programming interactive environment/mode
 Programming Interactive Environment/Mode is a command line shell which gives immediate feedback for each statement, while running previously fed statements in active memory.
 In a programming interactive environment/mode you can import packages and modules and use their functions.